jchr1st/workshop_howto/vbootcamps/setips.rst

     - Work with your FMM to publish and spread the event schedule to all prospects, customers and partners

-Ensure that you have the cluster at least 24 hours prior to the Bootcamp event - Your Field Marketing Manager will reserve a Marketing cluster if available.
+Ensure that you have the cluster at least 24 hours prior to the Bootcamp event - Your FMM will reserve a Marketing cluster if available.

 Prep before - Familiarize yourself with Zoom, whiteboarding tools, and dry run with the group of SEs before the event.